Mepy/tc/discuss/type inference when overload.md

    ```
    let foo = fun x y:Float => x+y;
    ```
     It's enough to determinate the overload '+', it must be '+.', Float's '+'.
-Finally, we come to know `x:Float` and `f:(Float, Float) -> Float`.
+Finally, we come to know `x:Float` and `foo:(Float, Float) -> Float`.
 In deed, the code can be translated into :
    ```
    _foo :
    fadd a1 a1 a2